AlexeyPopovUA/advanced-logger/README.md

 * It should support different remote logger endpoints soon (only SumoLogic and Loggly so far.
 Who is the next? ᕙ(ಠ.ಠ)ᕗ )
 * It should support custom format for logs soon (it is only json form currently)

+## Runtime environment support

+Builds are generated as ES5 bundles for nodejs and browser environments.

+NodeJS - tested on latest lts

+Browser - all latest browsers + IE10, IE11 (fetch polyfill)

 ## Usage

 Please, find working examples for browser and nodejs environments in **/example** folder.